Em. Prof. dr. ir. Geraedts, J.M.P.

-In 1989 he joined the Product Development department and was responsible for the quality and reliability of the imaging process and user interface of the first Océ Multifunctional Device for the Office: the Océ 3165.
+In R&D he was responsible for the quality and reliability of the scanning, imaging and printing process and user interface of the first Océ Multifunctional Digital Copier for the Office: the Océ 3165.
 In 1995 he became senior scientist.

-In 1996 Prof. Jo Geraedts went back to Group Research as manager and was responsible for a healthy and sound research program to develop technology and application options for adaptability of Océ to the changing world of printing.
+From 1996 till 2003 Prof. Jo Geraedts was manager of Group Research department and responsible for a healthy and sound research program to develop technology and application options for adaptability of Océ to the changing world of printing.
 In this period he started the first research projects for mechatronic solutions.

 M.A., Physics, Technical University of Eindhoven

 - New (mechatronic and software) product design and technology/product road mapping;

 - User centered design of complex systems/products with different stakeholders within multidisciplinary (international) teams.

 - Eco design, Sustainability and Cradle to Cradle thinking for new product development;